-Great for Longer-Term Trades
+Suitable for Longer-Term Trades

-As we briefly noted earlier, futures are a great alternative to leveraged CFD trading instruments.
+As we briefly noted earlier, futures are a popular alternative to leveraged CFD trading instruments.
 This is because you can keep your position open – usually for up to 3 months, without needing to worry about overnight financing costs.
 You do, however, need to factor in the fees of trading futures with leverage – as this is something that cannot be avoided.

-Profit From Rising and Falling Markets
+Profit From Both Rising and Falling Markets

 If you buy shares in the traditional sense, the only way (excluding dividends) that you can make money is if the stock price of the respective company goes up.